 They both spend their best moments hanging out at outdoor events.
 Without a doubt, Julia is a pretty girl, with the most amazing curls and flawless face and skin.

-Romelu Lukaku Childhood Story Plus Untold Biography Facts –How he looked like at age 10
+Romelu Lukaku Childhood Biography – How he looked like at age 10:

 Everyone will say they’re lucky they didn’t play against him